jjgecon/EconJM_auto_doc_gen/output_docs/alicante/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My research agenda aligns seamlessly with the Universidad de Alicante Economics Department’s commitment to fostering rigorous macroeconomic inquiry within a collaborative research environment.
-By integrating AI techniques to analyze cultural influences on economic behavior, I contribute to the department’s emphasis on methodological innovation and interdisciplinary research, exemplified by my award of the Dedman College Interdisciplinary Institute’s Fellowship.
-My focus on empirical analysis complements the department’s strengths in behavioral and macroeconomic research, encouraging dialogue through seminars and joint projects.
-Furthermore, my dedication to high-quality teaching, as evidenced by mentoring student athletes, aligns with the department's commitment to preparing graduate students for academic and professional success.
+My research agenda aligns with the Universidad de Alicante Economics Department’s commitment to fostering rigorous macroeconomic inquiry in a collaborative research environment.
+I support the department’s methodological innovation and interdisciplinary focus, exemplified by my Dedman College Interdisciplinary Institute Graduate Fellowship.
+My empirical analysis complements the department’s strengths in behavioral and macroeconomic research, encouraging dialogue through seminars and joint projects.
+Furthermore, my dedication to high-quality teaching, as shown by mentoring student-athletes, aligns with the department's commitment to preparing graduate students for academic and professional success.